Anxiety in children is a topic very close to my heart.

 As you can imagine, I’ve spent a lot of time researching anxiety in children and different coping strategies to help teach appropriate self-regulation over the last couple of years, and it’s been extremely eye-opening.
 Not only do I understand my daughter’s worries better, but I also have a much better understanding of the things I should – and should not – do to help bring her back to a place of calm.

-I’ve provided more information about Wyldflower Yoga later on in this post, but before we get to that, I want to share some more information about anxiety in children: what it is, how it presents itself, my best tips for parents who have an anxious child, and some great coping skills for kids!
+If you have an anxious child, this post has tons of helpful information about anxiety in children: what it is, how it presents itself, my best tips for parents who have an anxious child, and some great coping skills for kids!

 What is Anxiety?